Raspberry Pi: What is it, how to get started & the best Raspberry Pi available

 Unsurprisingly, only a handful of the Raspberry Pi models have been actually discontinued.
 However, unless you want one for the sake of nostalgia, we wouldn't recommend getting anything older than the Raspberry Pi 4.
 This board was launched back in 2019 and offered 1-4GB of RAM, onboard wireless capabilities, and an Ethernet jack.

-The most recent model is the Raspberry Pi 5, but it hasn't yet become available.
-It's expected to start shipping in December 2023 but you can preorder it from these retailers:
+The most recent model is the Raspberry Pi 5, which started shipping in December 2023.

-The Raspberry Pi5 should offer performance gains over the Pi 4, but it doesn't replace it. the Raspberry Pi Foundation says it plans to continue production of the Raspberry Pi 4B through partners such as Element14 and Sony.
+The Raspberry Pi5 offers performance gains over the Pi 4, but it doesn't replace it. the Raspberry Pi Foundation says it plans to continue production of the Raspberry Pi 4B through partners such as Element14 and Sony.

-One benefit the older model 4 will have over the 5 is with supported accessories as it could be a while before we see the incredible selection of add-ons built for the newer model.
+One benefit the older model 4 has over the 5 is with supported accessories as it will be a while before we see the same incredible selection of add-ons built for the newest model.

 Raspberry Pi